James Loeb: Biography

-James Loeb was the second born son of Solomon Loeb and Betty Loeb.
-He joined his father at Kuhn, Loeb & Co. in 1888 and was made partner in 1894, but he retired from the bank in 1901 due to severe illnesses.
+James Loeb, of German-Jewish descent, was the second son of Solomon Loeb and Betty Loeb.
+James Loeb joined his father at Kuhn, Loeb & Co. in 1888 and was made partner in 1894, but he retired from the bank in 1901 due to severe illness.

-In memory of his former lecturer and friend Charles Eliot Norton, in 1907 Loeb created The Charles Eliot Norton Memorial Lectureship.
+In memory of his former lecturer and friend Charles Eliot Norton, Loeb created The Charles Eliot Norton Memorial Lectureship in 1907.
 In 1911, he founded and endowed the Loeb Classical Library.
-He assembled a team of Anglo-American classicists to oversee the series, and arranged for publication through Heinemann (publisher) in London When James Loeb died, he bequeathed the Loeb Classical Library and funds to Harvard University to establish The Loeb Classical Library Foundation and to and to support research in the classics.
+He assembled a team of Anglo-American classicists to oversee the series, and arranged for publication through Heinemann (publisher) in London Loeb bequeathed the Loeb Classical Library and funds to Harvard University to establish The Loeb Classical Library Foundation and to support research in the classics.

 He founded the Institute of Musical Art, which later became part of the Juilliard School of Music.
 That year he also turned over his collection of Arretine pottery to the Fogg Art Museum at Harvard.

-He donated a large amount of funds to what is now called the Max Planck Institute of Psychiatry, which helped his former psychiatrist Emil Kraepelin to establish and maintain the Institute in its early days.
-Nevertheless, presumably unknown to Loeb, Kraepelin held racist views about Jews, and his student who took over the Institute, Ernst Rudin, was a leading advocate of racial hygiene and forced sterilization or killing of psychiatric inpatients for which he was personally honoured by Adolf Hitler.
+He donated a large amount of funds to what became the Max Planck Institute of Psychiatry, which helped his former psychiatrist Emil Kraepelin to establish and maintain the Institute in its early days.
+Nevertheless, presumably unknown to Loeb, Kraepelin held racist views about Jews, and his student who took over the Institute, Ernst Rudin, was a leading advocate of racial hygiene and forced sterilization or killing of psychiatric inpatients for which he was personally honored by Adolf Hitler.

-A large portion of his significant art collection he left to the Museum Antiker Kleinkunst in Munich (today the Staatliche Antikensammlungen) ("Sammlung James Loeb").
+Loeb left a large portion of his significant art collection to the Museum Antiker Kleinkunst in Munich, which became the Staatliche Antikensammlungen ("Sammlung James Loeb").
 He was a member of the English Society for the Promotion of Hellenic Studies.

+Loeb's correspondence with Aby Warburg has been characterized as creating a Renaissance of relationships of the European to classical antiquity.